-In decades past, the more liquid-like tattoo ink created an unnatural appearance for cosmetic tattooing.
+In past decades, liquid-like tattoo ink was used to create an unnatural appearance for cosmetic tattooing.
 These days, advanced micropigmentation features pigments that are thicker and more natural-looking than tattoo ink.
 The pigments can be used to mimic the appearance of short hairs on the scalp or brows, eyeliner on the eyes, and a natural reddish or pinkish hue to the lips.

-Micropigmentation has grown so popular that more than one million photos and videos on Instagram use the hashtag.
-Like the name suggests, a micropigmentation procedure involves very small needles being used to impart pigment onto the skin.
+Micropigmentation has grown so popular that more than one million photos and videos on Instagram are using the hashtag, #Micropigmentation.
+As the name suggests, a micropigmentation procedure involves very small needles being used to impart pigment onto the skin.
 When the color is placed on the scalp, it can recreate the look of a freshly-shaved buzz cut - or make an area of thinning hair appear denser.
-Cosmetic pigmentation can give a pink hue to the lips or fill in sparse eyebrows with color that looks like wisps of hair.
+Cosmetic pigmentation can give a pink hue to the lips or fill in sparse eyebrows with a color that looks like wisps of hair.

 The Scalp Micropigmentation Procedure

-Both men and women can get scalp micropigmentation to make it appear as though they are enjoying a fuller head of hair than they actually possess.
+Both men and women can get scalp micropigmentation to make it appear as though they have a fuller head of hair than they possess.
 By using tiny dots of pigment to simulate natural hair follicles growing out of the scalp, the treatment makes thinning hair much less apparent.
-Scalp micropigmentation can also work as a scar camouflage, with the pigment permeating the upper dermal layer of damaged skin that isn't producing hair.
+Scalp micropigmentation can also work as scar camouflage, with the pigment permeating the upper dermal layer of damaged skin that isn't producing hair.